KarthikMasi/dax_docker/spiders/FSL_First/README.md

 If you want you can also link in the data from your host: docker run -ti --rm  -v \<path_to_save_outputs_on_host\>:/home/Output -v \<path_to_read_inputs_on_host\>:/home spiders/fsl_first:latest /opt/MATLAB/R2016a/bin/matlab \< /home/run.m

+# MAC Address
+You may wish to also run with --mac-address \<MAC_ADDRESS\> if you are using a non-network license